 - the transfer and control of 212 SSB mineral titles and 89 associated mineral leases; and

 - a cash settlement of approximately $31.5 million.

 In 2010 and 2011 disposition holders were sent a letter from Natural Resources Canada advising them of the change in ownership.
-The letter contained details about the transfer and provided contact information at Alberta Department of Energy so that disposition holders could replace their federal (NRCan) lease with a standard Alberta Petroleum and Natural Gas (P&NG) lease agreement.
+The letter contained details about the transfer and provided contact information at Alberta Energy so that disposition holders could replace their federal (NRCan) lease with a standard Alberta Petroleum and Natural Gas (P&NG) lease agreement.
 The department will be responsible for administering the current federal disposition.
 The SSB and HMQC lands that were not subject to a federal disposition were posted through the public offering process on June 2, 2010, requests were made for the September 29, 2010 public offering.

 - Pay Renewal and Transfer fees ($25 transfer fee for each lease)

 - Cannot do business via the

 Electronic Transfer System (ETS)

 - Maintain two types of agreements (Federal vs AB P& NG Agreements)